 (c) Instruction.
 The candidate is highly effective in demonstrating the ability to teach according to the Alabama College and Career Ready Standards for K-6.
 The candidate demonstrates the ability to teach according to the Alabama College and Career Ready Standards for K-6.
 The candidates demonstrates the ability to teach according to the Alabama College and Career Ready Standards for K-6 with some errors in thinking.
-The candidate does not demonstrate the ability to teach according to the Alabama College and Career Ready Standards for K-6. -- ------------------ --- --- -- --
+The candidate does not demonstrate the ability to teach according to the Alabama College and Career Ready Standards for K-6. -- ------------------ --- -- -- ---

 1. Integrating and applying knowledge for instruction.
-1.0, 3.1,3.2,3.3,3.4 The candidate is highly effective in planning instruction based on knowledge of students, learning theory, connections across the curriculum, curricular goals, and community.
-The candidate is highly effecting in implementing instruction based on knowledge of students, learning theory, connections across the curriculum, curricular goals, and community.
-The candidate plans instruction based on knowledge of students, learning theory, connections across the curriculum, curricular goals, and community.
-The candidate implements instruction based on knowledge of students, learning theory, connections across the curriculum, curricular goals, and community.
-The candidate plans instruction based on knowledge of students, learning theory, connections across the curriculum, curricular goals, and community with some errors in thinking.
+1.0, 3.1,3.2,3.3,3.4 1.
+Integrating and applying knowledge for instruction.
+1.0, 3.1,3.2,3.3,3.4 1.
+Integrating and applying knowledge for instruction.
+1.0, 3.1,3.2,3.3,3.4 1.
+Integrating and applying knowledge for instruction.
+1.0, 3.1,3.2,3.3,3.4 1.
+Integrating and applying knowledge for instruction.
+1.0, 3.1,3.2,3.3,3.4 1.
+Integrating and applying knowledge for instruction.
+1.0, 3.1,3.2,3.3,3.4 1.
+Integrating and applying knowledge for instruction.
+1.0, 3.1,3.2,3.3,3.4 1.
+Integrating and applying knowledge for instruction based on knowledge for instruction based on knowledge of students, learning theory, connections across the curriculum, curricular based on knowledge of students, learning theory, connections across the curriculum, curricular based on knowledge of students, learning theory, connections across the curriculum, curricular based on knowledge of students, learning theory, connections across the curriculum, curricular based on knowledge of students, learning theory, connections across the curriculum, curricular based on knowledge of students, learning theory, connections across the curriculum, curricular based on knowledge of students, learning theory, connections across the curriculum, curricular based on knowledge of students, learning theory, connections across the curriculum, curricular based on knowledge of students, learning theory, connections across the curriculum, curricular based on knowledge of students, learning theory, connections across the curriculum, curricular based on knowledge of students, learning theory, connections across the curriculum, curricular based on knowledge of students, learning theory, connections across the curriculum, curricular based on knowledge of students, learning theory, connections across the curriculum, curricular based on knowledge of students, learning theory, connections across the curriculum based on knowledge of students, learning theory, connections across the curriculum based on knowledg The candidate plans instruction based on knowledge of students, learning theory, connections across the curriculum, curricular goals, and community with some errors in thinking.
 The candidate implements instruction based on knowledge of students, learning theory, connections across the curriculum, curricular goals, and community with some errors in procedure.
 The candidate does not plan instruction based on knowledge of students, learning theory, connections across the curriculum, curricular goals, and community.
-The candidate does not implement instruction based on knowledge of students, learning theory, connections across the curriculum, curricular goals, and community. -- --- --- -- ---
+The candidate does not implement instruction based on knowledge of students, learning theory, connections across the curriculum, curricular goals, and community. -- -- ---